FarahIbrar/FarahIbrar/README.md

 ---

 ## ✨ Personal Interests
-I advocate for a healthy but busy lifestyle and thrive on continuous learning and new challenges.
-Motivational quotes keep me focused and driven, fueling my passion for growth and inspiration.
+I embrace a healthy, dynamic lifestyle and thrive on continuous learning and new challenges.
+Motivational quotes keep me focused and driven, fueling my passion for growth and self-improvement.

 <p align="center">
     <a href="https://github.com/piyushsuthar/github-readme-quotes">